-In September 2022, the FASB issued ASU No. 2022-04: Liabilities - Supplier Finance Programs (Topic 450-50): Disclosure of Supplier Finance Program Obligations that requires entities that use supplier finance programs in connection with the purchase of goods and services to enhance the transparency of these programs by disclosing the key terms of the programs and information about obligations outstanding at the end of the reporting period, including a roll forward of those obligations.
+In September 2022, the FASB issued ASU No. 2022-04: Liabilities - Supplier Finance Programs (Topic 450-50): Disclosure of Supplier Finance Program Obligations that requires entities that use supplier finance programs in connection with the purchase of goods and services to disclose the key terms of the programs and information about obligations outstanding at the end of the reporting period, including a roll forward of those obligations.
 The guidance does not affect the recognition, measurement or financial statement presentation of supplier finance program obligations.
 The new standard's requirements to disclose the key terms of the programs and information about obligations outstanding are effective for all interim and annual periods of our fiscal year ending November 30, 2024.
-The new standard's requirement to disclose a roll-forward of obligations outstanding will be effective for our fiscal year ending November 30, 2025.
+The new standard's requirement to disclose a roll forward of obligations outstanding will be effective for our fiscal year ending November 30, 2025.
 Early adoption is permitted.
-We do not believe the adoption of this new standard will have a material impact on our consolidated financial statements.
+We are currently evaluating the impact that this new guidance will have on our consolidated financial statements.